 Yes!
 In fact, cloud services based on Microsoft’s platform, as Sparkrock’s is, are the most secure in the world.
 Microsoft employs 3500 security specialists – resources that even large organizations can’t hope to match.
 Whether you’re concerned about disaster contingency, hacking, or internal security breaches, a cloud-solution is more secure than on premise servers, with automatic backups and the latest in security measures.

 In general, cloud is more cost effective than on premise.
-It is done on a subscription model so you pay annually for the services and functions you need, and can easily scale up or down as you’re organizational needs change.
+It is done on a subscription model so you pay annually for the services and functions you need, and can easily scale up or down as your organizational needs change.

 Any Sparkrock solution you currently use will have a cloud option.
 Talk to a Sparkrock consultant today about your ERP and how you could move it effectively to cloud.